ToaaMahmoud/HomeMadeFood-API/README.md

 # Homemade Food API
-Backend system for a platform connecting users with home-made-food chefs to order and manage meals:
+Backend system for a platform connecting users with home-made-food chefs to order and manage meals.

 - Users can view meals, add them to a cart, place orders, and track their status.
 - Chefs can manage their meal listings, receive orders, and update order statuses.

-The system includes secure authentication, role-based access control, and OTP-based password recovery.
+- The system includes secure authentication, role-based access control, and OTP-based password recovery.
 ---

 ## Features